drshahizan/HPDP/2425/student/kohlihui/readme.md

 <div align="center">
   <img src="personal_img.jpg" alt="kohlihui" width="320px" >
-  A 3rd-year Data Engineering student at UTM with a passion for technology, innovation, and problem-solving.
-Always eager to learn and explore new ideas! 🚀💻
+  <br>A 3rd-year Data Engineering student at UTM with a passion for technology, innovation, and problem-solving.
+Always eager to learn and explore new ideas! 🚀💻</br>
 </div>

 ## 🚀 About Me